kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 ## Beware of State Store `all()`

 We use a [GlobalKTable](https://kafka.apache.org/31/documentation/streams/developer-guide/dsl-api.html#streams_concepts_globalktable) to detect [flow trigger](/docs/developer-guide/triggers/flow.html).
 For all the flows on the cluster, we test all the flow's [conditions](/docs/developer-guide/conditions/) to find matching flows.
-For this, we are using an API to fetch all flows from a `GlobalKTable` using `store.all()` that returns all the flows, fetching RocksDB.
+For this, we are using an API to fetch all flows from a `GlobalKTable` using `store.all()` that returns all the flows from RocksDB (internal database from Kafka Stream).

 Our first assumption was `all()` returns an object (Flow in our case), as the API return Object, but we discovered that the `all()` will:
-- Fetch all the data from RocksDB (ok for that)
+- Fetch all the data from RocksDB
 - Deserialize the data from RocksDB that is stored as byte and map it to concrete Java POJO

 So each time we call `all()` on the method, all values are deserialized, which can lead to high CPU usage and latency on your stream.
-We are talking about all flow revisions on our cluster.
-2.5K flows (last revision), but we don't see people creating a lot of revisions (100K).
-Imagine 100K `byte[]` to deserialize to POJO for every call (mostly all the execution end).
+We are talking about all [flow revisions](https://kestra.io/docs/concepts/flows.html#revision) on our cluster.
+The last revision had 2.5K flows, but we don't see people creating a lot of revisions.
+Imagine 100K `byte[]` to deserialize to POJO for every call. 🤯

 Since we only need the last revision in our use case, we create an in-memory Map with all the flows using the following: